Regional Overview of the Communities of Bonsall, Fallbrook, Rainbow & De Luz

 The region is located in one of the world’s five Mediterranean climate zones.
 These are special and rare places that are are defined by relatively low humidities, abundant sunshine, mild temperatures and limited rainfall.

-Sunset Magazine’s “Western Garden Book”, places the Fallbrook/Bonsall region in climate zone 23 (see Map).
+Sunset Magazine’s “Western Garden Book”, places the Fallbrook/Bonsall region in climate zone 23 (More Info).
 Greater San Diego County has some half-dozen or more climate zones, each with their unique characteristics, but in general, this area’s zone 23 has lower summertime highs than many inland areas of San Diego County, yet still enjoys more days of sunshine than the beach communities.
 Almost a perfect blend of weather characteristics.

-No wonder so many commercial nurseries call region home.
+No wonder so many commercial nurseries call this region home.
 It’s a year round temperate growing climate, which is human friendly too.
-Air conditioning is almost unnecessary.
+Air conditioning is often unnecessary.
 Summertime highs average in the mid 80s.
 Winters are mild with daytime temperatures in the mid 60s.
 Many winter days will have daytime highs in the 70s and sometimes the 80s.
 Most precipitation occurs during the winter months.

 (Fun Fact: It’s surprising to newcomers, but the region has many micro-climates, which can reportedly cause temperature variations of as much as 5-10 degrees or more across the community.)